 There’s something about sowing seeds and watching them grow into delicious vegetables.
-However, although many people want to experiment with gardening they don’t have enough space outside (or any!) – especially if you live in a duplex or a townhouse.
-Maybe your growing season is short and you don’t have a greenhouse?
-Or maybe you live in the desert and growing a healthy garden outside is not feasible because the outside temperatures and water economy?
+However, although many people want to experiment with gardening they don’t have enough space outside (or any!) – especially if they live in a duplex or a townhouse.
+Maybe your growing season is short and you don’t have a greenhouse.
+Or maybe you live in the desert and growing a healthy garden outside is not feasible because of the outside temperatures and water economy?

 Prepare Your Garage

 Make sure your garage is bright enough to plant seeds!
 That’s probably never going to happen unless you install some skylights – although there are some specialists at A1Garage that have been installing transparent garage doors, or at least transparent garage door sections installed for extra light.
 While that may give you enough space to work with, it won’t light the garage enough to grow.

 There are grow lights and grow tents available that will get any garden off the ground, and produce healthy vegetables.
 They are most associated with growing certain plants from the Cannabis family, but they are fit to grow vegetables as well.
 There are commercial farms that use these kinds of tents and closed-circuit hydroponic contraptions as well – they are especially amazing for indoor growing.
 Best of all, these grow tent kits are quite affordable and easy to order online.

 You have to make sure your garage is free of junk, especially around the ventilation area.

 Seed starting trays make it easy to organize your indoor garden – it’s so easy to label them!
 We’ll give you a hint – a large seed starting tray has geometric planting places, and they’re very easy to transfer onto an Excel spreadsheet.

 They also make it very easy to keep track of your seeds and keep the small plants from impacting each other.